Turkish Trade Minister to Visit Bulgaria - Novinite.com - Sofia News Agency

 Turkish Trade Minister to Visit Bulgaria

-Turkey's Trade Minister Ruhsar Pekcan will pay an official visit to Bulgaria’s capital Sofia on Sunday and Monday, the ministry has announced, reports Yenisafak.
+Turkey's Trade Minister Ruhsar Pekcan will pay an official visit to Bulgaria’s capital Sofia on Sunday and Monday, the ministry has announced, reported Anadolu Agency

 During the two-day visit, a delegation of some 200 businesspeople will accompany Pekcan, said a ministry statement on Saturday.

-Pekcan will meet with Bulgarian Prime Minister Boyko Borisov, Economy Minister Emil Karanikolov, and Finance Minister Vladislav Goranov.
+Pekcan will meet with Bulgarian Prime Minister Boyko Borissov, Economy Minister Emil Karanikolov, and Finance Minister Vladislav Goranov.

 At the meetings, topics will include bilateral trade and investments, construction services, cooperation with third countries, and customs and transportation problems.